Amirali1059/arti-project/README.md

 # arti-project
 mobile phones doesn't have so much computational power, but most of assistnt programs are made for mobile phones, in this project we are going to make a smart windows assistant using artificial intelligence.
 # what can it do?
-using the power of artificial intelligence:
+using the power of artificial intelligence it can:
  - work offline unlike most of assistants
  - be programmable to do new things, have add-ons that can be installed simply
  - be generative in speaches do not repaitly say some programmed sentences